 Linked servers in Managed Instance enable you to link remote SQL Server or Azure SQL endpoint and send remote queries or join remote tables with the local ones.
-Since default SQL Serverless query endpoint in Azure Synapse Analytics is T-SQL compatible query engine, you can create linked server pointing to Synapse SQL in the workspace created.
+Since the serverless SQL query endpoint in Azure Synapse Analytics is a T-SQL compatible query engine, you can reference it using a linked server:

 EXEC master.dbo.sp_addlinkedserver @server = N'SynapseSQL',@srvproduct=N'', @provider=N'SQLNCLI11', @datasrc=N'mysynapseworkspace-ondemand.sql.azuresynapse.net', @catalog=N'master'; EXEC master.dbo.sp_addlinkedsrvlogin @rmtsrvname=N'SynapseSQL', @useself=N'False', @locallogin=NULL, @rmtuser=N'<your user name here>',@rmtpassword='<your password>' GO EXEC master.dbo.sp_serveroption @server=N'SynapseSQL', @optname=N'remote proc transaction promotion', @optvalue=N'false' GO EXEC master.dbo.sp_serveroption @server=N'SynapseSQL', @optname=N'rpc', @optvalue=N'true' GO EXEC master.dbo.sp_serveroption @server=N'SynapseSQL', @optname=N'rpc out', @optvalue=N'true' GO

 You can also use UI in SSMS to create this linked server and just these parameters.
 Once you setup your linked server to Synapse SQL default query endpoint, you can start reading external data on Azure Data Lake storage.

 Managed Instance has the EXEC function that enables you to execute a T-SQL query on a remote linked server.
 We can use this function to send a query that will be executed on the serverless Synapse SQL endpoint and return the results.
 The following example returns the results of the remote query that is reading the file content from Azure Data Lake storage:

 SET QUOTED_IDENTIFIER OFF EXEC(" select * from openrowset(bulk 'https://pandemicdatalake.blob.core.windows.net/public/curated/covid-19/ecdc_cases/latest/ecdc_cases.parquet', format='parquet') as cases ") AT SynapseSQL

-NOTE: Make sure that you have configured RPC options in the Linked server configuration using `sp_serveroption` procedure in the setup script above, or you will get the messages like: Server ‘SynapseSQL’ is not configured for RPC.
+NOTE: Make sure that you have configured RPC options in the Linked server configuration using the `sp_serveroption` procedure in the setup script above.
+Otherwise, you will get the message like: Server ‘SynapseSQL’ is not configured for RPC.
 You need to set ‘rpc’ and ‘rpc out’ options to value true.

-You can create complex ad-hoc reports and fetch the data via SynapseSQL to Managed Instance as shown in the following example:
+You can create complex reports and fetch the data using the linked server that references the SynapseSQL endpoint:

 SET QUOTED_IDENTIFIER OFF EXEC(" use SampleDB; SELECT nyc.filename() AS [filename],COUNT_BIG(*) AS [rows] FROM OPENROWSET( BULK 'parquet/taxi/year=2017/month=9/*.parquet', DATA_SOURCE = 'SqlOnDemandDemo', FORMAT='PARQUET' ) nyc GROUP BY nyc.filename(); ") AT SynapseSQL;